Article 153 of the Constitution of Malaysia: Controversy

 In the 1970s, substantial economic reforms (Malaysian New Economic Policy) were enacted to address the economic imbalance.
 In the 1980s and 1990s, more affirmative action was also implemented to create a Malay class of entrepreneurs.
-Public opposition to such policies appeared to wither away after the rioting of May 1969, with parties running on a platform of reducing Bumiputra privileges losing ground in Parliamentary elections.
+Public opposition to such policies appeared to wither away after the 13 May incident, with parties running on a platform of reducing Bumiputra privileges losing ground in Parliamentary elections.
 However, in the first decade of the 21st century, debate was revived when several government politicians made controversial statements on the nature of Malay privileges as set out by Article 153.

 Early debate

 The article has been a source of controversy since the early days of Malaysia.
 In particular, it was not entirely clear if Article 153 was predicated on the Malays' economic status at the time, or if it was meant to recognise Bumiputra as a special class of citizens.
 Some took the latter view, like Singaporean politician Lee Kuan Yew of the People's Action Party (PAP), who publicly questioned the need for Article 153 in Parliament, and called for a "Malaysian Malaysia".
-In a speech, Lee bemoaned what would later be described as the Malaysian social contract:
+In a speech, Lee said:

 "According to history, Malays began to migrate to Malaysia in noticeable numbers only about 700 years ago.
 Of the 39% Malays in Malaysia today, about one-third are comparatively new immigrants like the secretary-general of UMNO, Dato' Syed Ja'afar Albar, who came to Malaya from Indonesia just before the war at the age of more than thirty.
 Therefore it is wrong and illogical for a particular racial group to think that they are more justified to be called Malaysians and that the others can become Malaysian only through their favour."

 Lee also criticised the government's policies by stating that "[t]hey, the Malay, have the right as Malaysian citizens to go up to the level of training and education that the more competitive societies, the non-Malay society, has produced.
 That is what must be done, isn't it?
 Not to feed them with this obscurantist doctrine that all they have got to do is to get Malay rights for the few special Malays and their problem has been resolved."
 He also lamented "Malaysia—to whom does it belong?
 To Malaysians.
 But who are Malaysians?
 I hope I am, Mr Speaker, Sir.
 But sometimes, sitting in this chamber, I doubt whether I am allowed to be a Malaysian."